Batman: Arkham Shadow: Plot

-Returning to his cell as Malone, he is violently dragged to an interrogation room where Gordon and Dent are waiting.
-They reveal to Malone that Yamashiro is missing and that his real name is Chris Nakano, an undercover police officer.
-Gordon and Dent believe Malone killed him, but Malone protests his innocence.
-At a hearing the following day, Crane attempts to drug Malone with fear toxin, but he knocks it away causing it to splash onto and disfigure Dent's face.
-Believing that Malone intentionally attacked him, Dent swears revenge as he is hospitalized.
+In the morning, Malone is taken from his cell and dragged to an interrogation room, where Gordon and Dent confront him over Yamashiro's recent disappearance.
+Revealing Yamashiro to be an undercover police officer named Chris Nakano, Gordon and Dent accuse Malone of killing him.
+Due to a lack of evidence, they are forced to release him, and Malone is taken back to solitary confinement, where he converses with Flannegan.
+At this pre-trial hearing, Malone pleads his innocence and attacks Crane when the latter attempts to drug him.
+The toxin accidentally splashes onto and disfigures Dent's face, leading him to swear revenge on Malone as he is taken out of the courtroom.

-Taken back to Blackgate, Malone is placed in a gas chamber by Bolton who has decided to kill him using the attack on Dent as a pretext.
-He escapes with the help of the Rat Cultists, who believe Malone to be the Rat King.
-Batman boards a ship with many inmates awaiting in cells, Nakano among them, and discovers that the Day of Wrath is an attack on the GCPD and that the Rat King is an alternate personality of Dent.
-After the ship crashes into the GCPD building, Batman finds Dent holding Joe Chill, one of the inmates he befriended as Malone, at gunpoint.
-Dent reveals Joe to be the killer of Bruce Wayne's parents and attempts to execute him, but Batman stops him by unmasking himself as Bruce.
-While Chill leaves after apologizing, Dent struggles to process the revelation of his friend's double life and attempts to jump off the building, but is saved by Bruce.
+Back at Blackgate, Malone is placed in a gas chamber by Bolton, who has decided to kill him, using the attack on Dent as a pretext.
+Malone escapes with the help of the Rat Cultists, who believe him to be the Rat King.
+After burning the Malone identity and clearing the improvised Batcave under Blackgate, Batman boards a ship carrying the Rat Cultists' prisoners, including Nakano.
+He discovers that the Day of Wrath is a planned attack on the GCPD and that the Rat King is an alternate personality of Dent, born out of his untreated childhood trauma.
+After the ship crashes into the GCPD building, Batman finds Dent holding Joe at gunpoint.
+Dent reveals Joe to be Joe Chill, the man who murdered Bruce Wayne's parents, and attempts to kill him, but Batman stops him by unmasking himself as Bruce.
+While Chill leaves after apologizing, Dent struggles to process the revelation of his friend's double life and jumps off the building, but Bruce saves him.

-In the aftermath, Malone is presumed to be the Rat King and still at large while Leslie Thompkins treats Dent for his dissociative identity disorder.
-Although Dent has seemingly no recollection of his actions as the Rat King including the reveal of Batman's identity, another alternate personality tells Bruce that "this is the beginning of us".
+In the aftermath, Malone is presumed to be the Rat King and still at large, while Leslie Thompkins treats Dent for his dissociative identity disorder.
+Although Dent has seemingly no recollection of his actions as the Rat King nor the reveal of Batman's identity, another alternate personality tells Bruce that "this is the beginning of us".
 During the credits, Thompkins informs Bruce that she has found a former Rat he had been asking about, and suggests that Bruce visit him.
-Chill returns to Blackgate on his own accord.
-Bolton is charged and he alongside all of TYGER are dismissed from their positions at Blackgate for their violent abuse of the prisoners along with assisting the Rat Cultists.
+Meanwhile, Chill returns to Blackgate on his own accord, and Bolton and the other TYGER guards are fired and placed under investigation for their violent treatment of the inmates and for assisting the Rat Cultists.
 In a post-credits scene, Bruce arrives at Shrike's old apartment to help Dick Grayson, the former Rat Cultist that Thompkins spoke of, finish packing as he adopts him as his ward.
-As they leave, Dick mourns the loss of Shrike, but admits he could not be saved.
-However, Bruce assures him that everyone can be saved, something that Dick heartfully agrees on.
+Before leaving, Dick mourns the loss of Shrike, but admits his friend was beyond saving.
+However, Bruce assures him that everyone can be saved, something Dick heartfully agrees on.